 Sophie keeps her creative ventures diverse and interesting, recently teaming up with talented duo: Tiree fiddler Jamie MacDonald and Austrian piper Christian Gamauf.
 The musical partnership of the Scottish Pipes and Fiddle is one that is quintessentially and historically Hebridean.
-Jamie and Christian have taken this format and incorporated infuences from places such as Cape Breton Island in Nova Scotia and Asturius in the north of Spain, putting their own stamp on the music.
+Jamie and Christian have taken this format and incorporated influences from places such as Cape Breton Island in Nova Scotia and Asturias in the north of Spain, putting their own stamp on the music.

 The album features the traditional music of the Hebrides and includes songs from Tiree as well as self-penned material and tunes from further afield.
 Guesting on the lead vocals is Jamie’s twin sister Anna MacDonald who alongside, Jack McRobbie on Guitar, Cape Bretoner Adam Young on Piano, Anna-Wendy Stevenson on Viola and Step Dancer Sophie Stephenson, join the duo making for a driving and authentic album.

 Since its release The Pipe Slang has received widespread critical acclaim and was longlisted for Album of the year at the Scots Trad Awards 2018.